joinpursuit/AC_4_Web/units/html/lessons/dom_1/dom1_update.md

 ### `window.alert()`

 `window.alert("I'm an alert message")` will display a message in a popup window, or alert.
 In general, it should only be used as a quick and dirty debugging tool, or before you've learned alternative ways to create output.
 You've probably only seen these as really annoying pop ups on sketchy websites.
-Let's write out first alert together.
+Let's write our first alert together.
 Inside your test.html add a `script` tag inside your head tag.
 Inside of your `script` tag add an alert that welcomes the user to your test site.

 ``` html